ksalzke/completed-task-report-omnifocus-plugin/README.md

 This function returns an array of excluded tags, as set in the preferences.
 If no preference has been set, it returns an empty array.

+## getDayOneJournalName ()

+This function returns a string containing the Day One journal name, if it has been set in the preferences.
+If it has not been set, a form is shown prompting the user for the name of the journal and the entered string is saved in preferences.

 ## getTasksCompletedBetweenDates (startDate, endDate)

 This function takes a start time and end time (in the Date format) as input and returns an array of the tasks that have been completed between the two times.